ethereum-oasis-op/L2/workitems/tokenlist/l2-token-list-v1.0-psd01.md

                         "chainURI": {
                             "$comment": "{\"term\": \"chainURI\", \"@id\": \"https://schema.org/identifier\"}",
                             "title": "chainURI",
-                            "description": "A resolvable URI to the genesis block of the chain on which the token was issued.", "type": "string"
+                            "description": "A resolvable URI to the genesis block of the chain on which the token was issued following the RFC 3986 standard.", "type": "string"
                              "examples": ["https://polygonscan.com/block/0"]
                         },